BLOG

 GET TO KNOW US: Meet Maria

-Maria joined the family recently, having previously worked in both recruitment and Market Research.
+Maria joined the family early 2022, having previously worked in both recruitment and Market Research.
 She has a genuine desire to help people find a job where they can thrive and enjoys building relationships with new people.

 If you had to describe yourself in three words, what would they be?